lanbow93/application-tracker-frontend/README.md

 Unit 3 Project, Full REACT CRUD Application of a Job Application tracker
 ## Description

 This is a centralizied area for the group to store applications an individual has applied to and information about that application & process.
 When a user accesses the site, when looking at a specific application should be able to see Company Name, title, link, location, interview phase, pay, and personal personal insights.
 Users should be able to add in a new application they have submitted with details.
-Other users should be able to see it on the Home Board ands view those same details.
+Other users should be able to see it on the Home Board and view those same details.

+Ideally we should be able to track who has already applied and have an archive function for when a job is no longer available.

+All about the journey not the destination! uwu

 ### Technologies Used
 * HTML